dekuNukem/facepunch/README.md

 Run `python3 display_oled.py` to display time statistics on the OLED.

-Or if you don't have an OLED, run `python3 display_text.py` to print the statistics to the terminal.
+Or if not using an OLED, run `python3 display_text.py` to print the statistics to the terminal.

 You might have to play with `camera.rotation` and `camera.brightness` at the beginning of `detect.py` depending on how your camera is oriented and your lighting condition.
 You can open up `image.jpg` to see the latest photo taken.